 Since it was founded, Broome has been synonymous with pearling.
-Fortunes were made and lost in the oyster shell trade and, at one point, the remote WA port provided 80 per cebt of the world’s pearls.
+Fortunes were made and lost in the oyster shell trade and, at one point, the remote WA port provided 80 per cent of the world’s pearls.
 Today, many of the town’s residents are descended from workers who came from Japan, Malaysia and the Philippines to service the industry.

 Nowadays, Broome is a surprisingly cosmopolitan place that still retains its small-town charm.
-Vacant blocks of land in the middle of town preserve shell middens created over thousands of years by the traditional Yawuru owners, and there’s not apartment block in sight – in fact, there’s no structure taller than two stories.
+Vacant blocks of land in the middle of town preserve shell middens created over thousands of years by the traditional Yawuru owners, and there’s not an apartment block in sight – in fact, there’s no structure taller than two stories.

-Squat boab trees line the roads and the red dust of the Outback meets the Indian Ocean at one of the most-photographed beaches in Australia and, if you linger in Broome for a few days, you’ll discover a whole lot more.
+Squat boab trees line the roads and the red dust of the outback meets the Indian Ocean at one of the most-photographed beaches in Australia and, if you linger in Broome for a few days, you’ll discover a whole lot more.